Future of Hydrogen Market

 Asia Pacific to be the prominent market for hydrogen during the forecast period.

 Asia Pacific has been leading the market with growing demand for hydrogen fuelled vehicles.
 Countries such as China, India, South Korea, Japan, and Australia are leading the demand for hydrogen in the region.
 China is now focusing on supplying hydrogen for zero-emission vehicles in ten global cities.
 However, the country may eventually participate in international hydrogen trading.
 China is currently the largest market for Hydrogen Trucks and Buses around the world, while South Korea and Japan are amongst the largest passenger car FCEV markets.
 In 2022, more than 10,000 fuel cell passenger cars sold in South Korea, making it the country with largest FCEV sales.
 It held around 60% of market share in Asia Pacific, and more than 45% of global market share.
 China on the other hand, had around 4,400 FCEVs sold, most of which were trucks and buses.
 Simialrly, Japan also sold 1,040 FCEVs, majority of them being passenger cars.
 Regulations for hydrogen refueling station across countries in the Asia Pacific region, are expected to increase demand for hydrogen fuelled vehicles in the region.
 India, for instance, plans to produce 5 Million tons of green hydrogen per annum by 2030; with H2 to be the main alternative for electric transport.
 Similarly, China announced plans for over 50,000 H2 fuel-cell vehicles sold by 2025 and planned multifold increase in green hydrogen production.
 Japan announced plans to set up 320 H2 refueling stations by 2025 and have 800,000 FCEVs on road by 2030.
 Similarly, South Korea announced plans for 6.2 Mn FCEVs and 1,200 H2 refueling stations by 2040.
-Further, Australia is already the top LNG exporter in the region and has built commercial relations with other Asian countries.
-The country has abundant coal and renewable resources that can be transformed into low-carbon hydrogen to meet the growing demand from Japan and Korea.
-Australia is currently creating a national Hydrogen Strategy, with a focus on exports over domestic use in the near future..
+Further, Australia has established trade ties with other Asian nations and is currently the leading LNG exporter in the region.
+The nation possesses a plentiful supply of coal and renewable resources that may be converted into low-carbon hydrogen to fulfill the increasing demand from Korea and Japan.
+Australia is actively developing a national hydrogen strategy, with an emphasis in the near future on exports rather than local consumption.

 Key Market Players